Baltimore Life Insurance Review (2023)

 Age Eligibility

-To be eligible for this plan, you must be between the ages of 50 and 80.
+To be eligible for this plan, you must be between 50 and 80.
 Your age is one of the primary factors that determine the rate you are charged.
 The basis for your premium will also depend on your age.

-For those who are looking to get coverage and have a birthday coming up, note that your age is determined based on the effective date of the policy.
-The date of the policy’s underwriting approval is the date the policy goes into effect, unless otherwise requested.
+For those who are looking to get coverage and have a birthday coming up, note that your age is determined based on the policy’s effective date.
+Unless otherwise requested, the date of the policy’s underwriting approval is the date the policy goes into effect.

-What happens if you are cutting it close to your birthday?
-Thankfully, Baltimore Life allows you to “save age,” and be priced at your current age vs. the age your are about to turn.
+What happens if you are approaching your birthday?
+Thankfully, Baltimore Life allows you to “save age” and be priced at your current age instead of the age you are about to turn.

 If you would like to “save age”, you can request an effective date up to 30 days before the date of application.
 Those close to their 81st birthday can “save age” to become eligible for the policy, but only via a paper application.